Article | Last updated: 03/11/2020 | Ministry of Foreign Affairs

 Coastal states’ inherent right to their continental shelf is a fundamental principle of the Law of the Sea.
 Failure to meet the deadline is a breach of the state’s obligations under the UN Convention on the Law of the Sea, but will not necessarily result in the coastal state losing its right to continental shelf beyond 200 nautical miles.

-How large is the Norwegian continental shelf beyond 200 nautical miles in the High North?
+How large is the Norwegian continental shelf beyond 200 nautical miles?

 According to the recommendations adopted by CLCS on 27 March 2009, the Norwegian continental shelf beyond 200 nautical miles off mainland Norway, Svalbard and Jan Mayen covers areas measuring some 235 000 square kilometres.

-At what depths does the Norwegian continental shelf in the High North lie?
+At what depths does the Norwegian continental shelf lie?

 In some areas, the Norwegian shelf lies at depths of up to 3 000 to 4 000 metres.